 The PS4 generation of consoles may now have reached its end, but it has been a cause of celebration for a lot of reasons, chief amongst them being the ability to upgrade or advance to a new model.
-Speaking of upgrades, you might now be hoping to upgrade from PS4 to PS5, but if you plan on sticking with PS4, working out which PS4 console you have – or indeed which one you should probably pick up – is now a bit more confusing than it once was.
-Alternate versions, replacements and revamps of pre-existing consoles are all now additional considerations to bear in mind, on top of which PS4 console does what.
+Speaking of upgrades, you might now be hoping to upgrade from PS4 to PS5, but if you plan on sticking with PS4, working out which PS4 console you have – or indeed which one you should purchase – can seem a little more confusing than perhaps it once was.
+Alternate versions, limited-editions, mid-generation replacements and revamps of pre-existing consoles are all now additional considerations to bear in mind – and that’s on top of trying to figure out which PS4 console does what.

 In this guide, we’re going to help you figure out exactly which model of PS4 you’ve got.
 And don’t worry, it’s not as troublesome as you might initially think.